We gather in community weekly to thank, praise, and dwell with God.

 When we worship, we gather with others before God.
 We hear the Good News of Jesus Christ, give thanks, confess our brokenness, and offer ourselves to God.
 As we break bread, our eyes are opened to the presence of Christ.
 Then we are sent out into the world to make the love of God known to the world.
 By the power of the Holy Spirit, we are made one body, the body of Christ sent forth to live the Way of Love.

-All baptized Christians in good standing with their own faith communities are welcome to receive Holy Communion at St. Simon & St. Jude, and everyone is invited to receive God’s blessing from our priest.
+Our weekly Sunday worship is centered on Holy Communion, in which we share in the ancient meal that Christ himself commended to us all.
+All baptized Christians are welcome to receive Holy Communion at St. Simon & St. Jude, and all are invited to come forward to receive God’s blessing from our priest.

-- Lectors and Storytellers—communicate the first and second lessons each Sunday (storytellers memorize their assignments); lead the prayers of the people.
+- Lectors and storytellers proclaim the first and second lessons each Sunday by reading, or telling by heart, the first and second scripture readings of the week.
+(Storytellers memorize their assignments); They also lead the prayers of the people.

-- Chalicers—assist at the altar in the distribution of wine for communion; assist the celebrant as needed.
+- Eucharistic ministers assist at the altar in the distribution of wine for communion and assist the celebrant as needed.

 - Altar & Flower Guilds assist behind the scenes, preparing the altar for worship and arranging flowers to beautify our worship to the glory of God.